aedobbyn/beer-data-science/present/brewsentation.md

 }
 ```

+We don't need to specify an outcome variable because this is unsupervised.

 Clustering: Run It
 ========================================================

-* Cluster the beers and stitch together the cluster assignments with the original data
+Cluster the beers and stitch together the cluster assignments with the original data

 ```r
 to_include <- c("id", "name", "style", "style_collapsed", "abv", "ibu", "srm")

 to_cluster_on <- c("abv", "ibu", "srm")

 clustered_beer <- do_cluster(beer_necessities, to_include, to_cluster_on)